 - Not more than 100 milligrams of opium per 100 milliliters or per 100 grams.2

 Detailed information about Nevada drug crimes involving Schedule V drugs is available here:

 - transporting drugs

 For more information on drug schedules I through IV, see our following articles:

 Accused of narcotics offense?
 Call an attorney…

-If you’ve been arrested for a “drug crime” in Nevada, call our Las Vegas criminal defense attorneys for a free phone meeting.
+If you’ve been arrested for a “drug crime” in Nevada, call our Las Vegas criminal defense attorneys for a phone meeting.
 There’s a chance we may be able to get the charges reduced to a lesser offense or dismissed altogether.